tsaah/word-histogram/README.md

 - After opening a text file histogram view will become visible which will present top 15 frequent words appearing in a file incrementally.
 - There is a progress bar that will visually display a progress percentage.
 - And a couple of buttons. one for Pause/Resume and the other to Stop the process and return to file open screen.
-- The histogram view is a Repeater object that uses a model in order to visualize data
 - It requires only basic QtQuick and Layout components

 ### QML Ui